GDSC-CEC/HacktoberFest-2022-Android/easy/Paint App/Paint1/README.md

-1st folder to participate in Paint App Project
+Folder to participate in Paint App Project